CMPUT291A5/291A5/README.txt

 Tasks 4, 8 and 9 are mandatory
-A5T4SQLite.py NEED TO BE REVIZED and A5T4MongoDB.py PROCESSING A5T8SQLite.py DONE and A5T8MongoDB.py NEED TO BE REVIZED A5T9MongoDB.py PROCESSING
+A5T4SQLite.py NEED TO BE REVIZED and A5T4MongoDB.py PROCESSING A5T8SQLite.py DONE and A5T8MongoDB.py DONE
+A5T9MongoDB.py PROCESSING